plgagne/Game-Boy-Essentials/_articles/Warlocked.md

 > Looking to be original on the platform is inspiring, knowing you’re breaking new ground as a developer is a key motivation, and drives you to do the hard work necessary to achieve something unique.
 I don’t think anyone else attempted to do what we did, the game was one of its own on the platform.
 >
->— Dylan Beale, producer
+>— Dylan Beale, producer of *Warlocked*

 I gathered enough courage to reach out to Dylan Beale, the producer of the game originally from Bits Studios, to answer some of my questions.
-Even though we are in the midst of a pandemic unlike anything modern society has never seen, he found the time to patiently answer my questions.
+Even though we are in the midst of a pandemic unlike anything modern society has ever seen, he found the time to patiently answer my questions.
 I feel so elated to have talked to the producer of one of my favourite games.
 He even, without me ever asking, roped in Steve Clark, the programmer of the game to answer my questions too.

 I was curious about how they had the idea to make an RTS on Game Boy Color.
 I asked Dylan Beale how the idea for the game came about: